 Table 2 provides a summary of the mileage of railway owned and operated by various entities within the state.
-Passenger rail service is currently offered in New Hampshire by Amtrak on the Vermonter, which provides service between St. Albans, Vermont and Washington, D.C. including a stop in Claremont, New Hampshire.
-The Amtrak Downeaster service, which provides service between Boston and Brunswick, Maine, includes New Hampshire station stops in Dover, Durham, and Exeter.
-Figure 24 on the next page is a map of railroads throughout the state of New Hampshire.
-The map is categorized by track ownership and usage type.
+Passenger rail service is currently offered in New Hampshire by Amtrak on the Vermonter, and the Downeaster.
+The Vermonter provides service between St. Albans, Vermont and Washington, D.C. including a stop in Claremont, New Hampshire.
+The

+Downeaster provides service between Boston, Massachusetts and Brunswick, Maine.
+Service includes stops in New Hampshire in Dover, Durham, and Exeter.
+Figure 24 on the next page is a map of railroads, active, inactive, or abandoned within the SNHPC.
+The map is categorized by carrier and usage type.

-The only rail line in the SNHPC region in active use is the Boston & Maine Line running north-south along the Merrimack River through the center of the region.
+The only active rail line in the SNHPC region is the 15.9 miles of Boston & Maine Line running north-south along the Merrimack River through the center of the region.
 This line is owned by Pan Am Railways, and under discussions for purchase by CSX Railroad.
-Other inactive rail lines, including the Rockingham and Lawrence lines, have been wholly or partially converted to trails for bicycles, pedestrians, and/or off-highway recreation vehicle (OHRV) use.
+Other inactive rail lines, including the Rockingham and Lawrence lines, which have been wholly or partially converted to trails for bicycles, pedestrians, and/or off-highway recreation vehicle (OHRV) use.

-The Capitol Corridor Rail Alternatives Analysis considered alternatives for extending passenger rail service from Massachusetts to New Hampshire.
+The Capitol Corridor Rail Alternatives Analysis considered alternatives for extending passenger rail service from Massachusetts to New Hampshire, including the portion of the Boston & Maine Line within the SNHPC region.

 Figure 23 illustrates the route and station locations from the Capitol Corridor Alternatives Analysis.
-The report's Manchester Regional Commuter Rail alternative identifies four service station locations for the initial phase of service introduction.
-Station locations are in South Nashua, downtown Nashua, downtown Manchester, and a station serving MHT near the interchange of the F.E.
-Everett Turnpike and Ray Wieczorek Drive.
+The Capital Corridor Rail Alternatives Analysis report's preferred alternative for development is the Manchester Regional Commuter Rail service alternative.
+This alternative identifies four service station locations for the initial phase of service, which are shown in yellow on Figure 23.
+Station locations are in South Nashua, downtown Nashua, downtown Manchester, a Bedford station serving MHT near the interchange of the F.E.
+Everett Turnpike, and Downtown Manchester.
 Future steps in development of passenger rail service on the Capitol Corridor include finalizing required operating agreements, securing federal and local capital and operating funding, and pursuing public-private partnerships for station development.